 However even if a tumor does not threaten your life it can still impact your health - in this case you vision.
 Ocular tumors can be the result of all three cases mentioned above.
 Even if they are not deadly, they can still damage your vision seriously.

 Ocular tumors can appear on the eyelids, around the eye, on and around the iris and also inside the eye.
 Diagnosing them early can be vital for a successful treatment, if one is needed.
-Some benign eye tumors that might require treatment are - choroidal hemangioma, eye mole, cavernous hemangioma.
+Some benign eye tumours that might require treatment are - choroidal hemangioma, eye mole, cavernous hemangioma.